yuhsiang237/yuhsiang237/README.md

 Hi!
 This is YU HSIANG.  👋
 I'm a software developer in Taiwan.
 I think the program will affect the next generation greatly.
-I don't know I would say that, but it's my gut feeling.

 Skills: C#, Java, C++ and Javascript ES6
 Languages: English and Chinese (Traditional)